This article describes the Precall Test and gives some guidance on the possible outcomes of the test.

 What is the Coviu Precall Test?

-- By visiting our Precall Test on our website.
-Click the Resources & Support section from the top and then choose Precall Test.
+- By visiting our website: Click the Support tab and then Precall Test.

 - Once you are on the test page, simply click Start Test.
 It will then automatically run through various checks based on your setup.

 - Make sure to also Allow permission to access your camera and microphone as the test is progressing.

 - Once the test has been completed you will be presented with a results page.

 - These results will describe any issues identified and suggest you possible troubleshooting steps.

 What do the Precall Test results mean?

 Depending on your device and related setup, the test will check for a number of factors that can contribute to a successful call, such as the device information, web browser version, call resources (camera, microphone, speaker), and also related to your bandwidth and connection strength.